Someone has stolen my trademark - What should I do?

 • Is your trademark name a generic term in your industry or a phrase that merely describes your goods or services?
 If so, the registration of your trademark may be revocable.

 • Are you or your business entity the registered owner of the trademark?
-Alternatively, has the trademark been licenced or assigned to you by another?
+Alternatively, has the trademark been licensed or assigned to you by another?
 These structural issues can affect the validity of your trademark.

 If you believe your trademark has been infringed, you may wish to issue a ‘Cease and Desist’ letter.
 These should only be sent where there is a legal basis for accusing another person of infringing your trademark; threats of trademark infringement have potential risks, including a claim for groundless threats of trademark infringement.